-In addition to global benefits administration, Benify's award-winning, market-leading global benefits and total rewards platform helps more than 1,500 companies around the world strengthen the relationship between employer and employee through effective communication.
+In addition to helping companies with their global benefits administration, Benify's award-winning, market-leading global benefits and total rewards platform helps more than 1,500 companies around the world strengthen their relationship with their employees through stronger and more effective communication.

-But how do you create effective and engaging internal communication?
+So, how do companies actually create effective and engaging internal communication?
 We asked HR professionals from several leading organizations for their best practice tips on how they reach and engage their workforce with their communications.
 Their responses conclude that to be effective, employee communication must be:

 - Valuable for the recipient (“what’s in it for me?”)